tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)
 * To watch an example class lecture, go here: [3.2 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=b94c08e1-a82a-4800-a73c-aaa301156f9f) Note that this video may not reflect the most recent lesson plan.

 ### Class Slides and Time Tracker

-* The slides for this lesson can be viewed on Google Drive here: [Lesson Slides](https://docs.google.com/presentation/d/1Q2IZDPBF6Cc_fT-8sLSbAOvkZbX2R1TezHNskmRRF0Q/edit?usp=sharing).
+* The slides for this lesson can be viewed on Google Drive here: [Lesson Slides](https://docs.google.com/presentation/d/185_waVagKPKmJ5ay4xFdN20MQ04-B5Tk8IU1f06RHvQ/edit?usp=sharing).

 * To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
 You can view instructions for this here.

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ---

-### 1. Instructor Do: Welcome Class and Introduction to Pandas (10 min)
+### 1. Instructor Do: Welcome Class and Introduction to Pandas (5 min)

 In this section, you will give students a brief history of Pandas and an overview of its advantages, as well as explain why it's useful for FinTech professionals.

 Welcome students to the first day of Pandas.
-Open the lesson slides and briefly review the class objectives.

-Move to the "Hello Pandas!" section and highlight the following:
+Explain why students are learning it and provide a brief history.

-* Pandas is currently one of the most powerful libraries in Python for data manipulation and analysis.
-Because of this, it is one of the most important superpowers you can have as FinTech professionals.
-Instead of reinventing the wheel and writing your code, you will be able to leverage Pandas' repository of functions.
+* Pandas is currently one of the most powerful libraries in Python.
+Because of this, it is one of the most important superpowers students can have as FinTech professionals.
+Instead of reinventing the wheel and writing their own code, students will be able to leverage Pandas' repository of functions.

-* Pandas was created by [Wes McKinney](https://wesmckinney.com/) to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
+* Pandas was created by Wes McKinney to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
 Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.

 * If Python was compared to a garage, Pandas would be the sleek Tesla parked inside.
 The owner can choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or the owner could walk to their destination.
 While walking would produce the same result as using the Tesla, it would require extra labour and take more time.
-This lesson will teach you how skillfully utilize the sleek Tesla sitting in your garage.
+This lesson will teach students how to skillfully utilize the sleek Tesla sitting in their garage.

-Transition to the "Why Pandas?" section and highlight the following:
+Transition to covering the advantages of Pandas.

+* Pandas provides many advantages over Excel due to its data structures and built-in functions for analysis.

+* Pandas doesn't require users to memorize formulas.
+Common financial calculations and formulas are made available to Pandas users as functions.

+* Pandas offers functions that ensure data is clean and ready for analytic use.

+* Pandas functions range from simple arithmetic to complex statistics.
+This allows users to automate most, if not all, financial calculations.
+Instead of writing the formula in a cell or calculating by hand, users just need to make a function call (e.g., `pct_change` to calculate daily returns for an investment).

+Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries.
+However, if they have issues running Pandas, they can use a free notebook by [Google Colab](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.

+Review the [instructions](../../../02-Homework/04-Pandas/Instructions/README.md) for the homework assignment.
+Focus on getting students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
+Emphasize calculating investment returns/profit over time, as well as plot visualizations.

+---

+### 2. Instructor Do: Why Pandas?
+(5 min)

+The goal of this section is to help students understand the relationship between Pandas and Python.
+In this part of the lesson you will cover some specific features of Pandas and how Pandas can alleviate some of the challenges presented by Excel.

+Use the slides and begin this part of the lesson by discussing the utility and history of spreadsheets.

-* Since spreadsheets appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever.
+* Since spreadsheets appeared in [1969 when LANPAR was first used by the plant budgeting operations of AT&T](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever.

 * However, as the volume and complexity of data has increased significantly, spreadsheets are now limited when it comes to data analysis.

-Ask the class what the pain points they have experienced while using spreadsheets to handle data.
+Ask the class what pain points they have experienced while using spreadsheets to handle data.
 Possible answers include:

 * Microsoft Office is expensive.

-* Cell formulas can be challenging to edit.
+* Cell formulas can be difficult to edit.

 * Spreadsheets can only hold so much data; the more data that is stored, the slower the workbook runs.